PranavViswanathan/Optimizing-Bluebikes-Operations-with-Machine-Learning-Based-Demand-Prediction/README.md

 Bluebikes generates rich spatiotemporal datasets capturing cycling patterns, station utilization, and user behavior.
 By leveraging this data through predictive modeling, we can anticipate demand and proactively optimize bike distribution.

 ### Goals
-- Reduce revenue loss from unavailable bikes
+- Reduce revenue loss from unavailable bikes.
-- Improve user satisfaction by ensuring bike availability
+- Improve user satisfaction by ensuring bike availability.
-- Enable proactive operations instead of reactive responses
+- Enable proactive operations instead of reactive responses.
-- Support city-wide sustainability and traffic reduction initiatives
+- Support city-wide sustainability and traffic reduction initiatives.

 ### Approach
 Develop predictive models using historical ridership patterns, weather data, seasonal variations, and event-driven demand spikes to forecast when and where bikes will be needed most.